apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 To skip the `#error` and `#debug` metadata fields from the results and not include empty result records, simply add the `clean=true` query parameter to the API URL, or select the **Clean items** option when downloading the dataset in Apify Console.

 To get the results in other formats, set the `format` query parameter to `xml`, `xlsx`, `csv`, `html`, etc.
-For more information, see [Datasets](https://apify.com/docs/storage#dataset) in documentationm or the [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection) endpoint in the Apify API reference.
+For more information, see [Datasets](https://apify.com/docs/storage#dataset) in documentation or the [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection) endpoint in the Apify API reference.

 ## Additional Resources

 That's it!
 You might also want to check out these other resources:

 -   [Actors documentation](https://apify.com/docs/actor) - Documentation for the Apify Actors cloud computing platform.
--   [Crawlee](https://crawlee.dev) - Learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.
+-   [Crawlee](https://crawlee.dev) - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.
 -   [Cheerio Scraper](https://apify.com/apify/cheerio-scraper) - Another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
+-   [Puppeteer Scraper](https://apify.com/apify/puppeteer-scraper) - A similar web scraping actor to Playwright Scraper, but using the [Puppeteer](https://github.com/puppeteer/puppeteer) library instead.
 -   [Web Scraper](https://apify.com/apify/web-scraper) - A similar web scraping actor to Playwright Scraper, but is simpler to use and only runs in the context of the browser.
-Still uses the [Playwright](https://github.com/microsoft/playwright) library.
+Uses the [Puppeteer](https://github.com/puppeteer/puppeteer) library.

-## Upgrading

-v2 introduced several minor breaking changes, you can read about those in the [migration guide](https://github.com/apify/actor-scraper/blob/master/MIGRATIONS.md).